StevenPG/coding-steve/astro/src/content/blog/easy-spring-rest-client-with-oauth2.md

     public RestClient oauth2RestClient(
         OAuth2AuthorizedClientManager authorizedClientManager) {

-        // This is the new class!!!
-We instantiate a new one and provide it the client registration to match OAuth2ClientHttpRequestInterceptor oAuth2ClientHttpRequestInterceptor =
+        // This is the new class!
+        // We instantiate a new interceptor to load into RestClient OAuth2ClientHttpRequestInterceptor oAuth2ClientHttpRequestInterceptor =
-            new OAuth2ClientHttpRequestInterceptor(authorizedClientManager, request -> CLIENT_REGISTRATION_ID);
+            new OAuth2ClientHttpRequestInterceptor(authorizedClientManager);
+        // Then provide it the client registration to resolve the id from oAuth2ClientHttpRequestInterceptor.setClientRegistrationIdResolver(clientRegistrationIdResolver());

         // From here we simply return the client with any custom configuration, and we're good to go! return RestClient.builder()
             .baseUrl("http://myBaseUrl:8080")
             .requestInterceptor(oAuth2ClientHttpRequestInterceptor)
             .build();
+    }

+    private static OAuth2ClientHttpRequestInterceptor.ClientRegistrationIdResolver clientRegistrationIdResolver() {
+     return (request) -> CLIENT_REGISTRATION_ID;
     }
 }
 ```